graph-algorithms/edge-addition-planarity-suite/README.md

 ### Pre-compiled Executable Releases for Non-Developers

-This repository includes releases of already compiled versions of an application for non-developers to use the algorithm implementations.
-Download and decompress planarity._Platform_.zip.
-If you execute the _planarity.exe_ program with a "-test" parameter, the algorithms will be performed on the graphs in the files in the _samples_ directory, and a success result will be reported.
+On several distributions of Linux, you may be able to get the planarity executable with _sudo apt-get planarity_, or you may already have it you have Matlab.
+For non-developer Windows users, there is also a pre-compiled executable version of the algorithm implementations.
+Download and decompress the _planarity-N.N.N.N.WindowsExe.zip_ file.

-The application includes a menu driven mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.
-To access the menu mode, execute _planarity.exe_ without any command line parameters.

-The application also supports an extensive list of command-line parameters that make it possible to automate the execution of any of the algorithms included in the application.
-Execute _planarity.exe_ with the "-h" command-line parameter to get more information about the command line options, and use "-h -menu" for more extensive information about command-line mode.
+If you run the _planarity_ executable program, it will offer a menu-drive mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.
+The _planarity_ executable program also supports an extensive list of command-line parameters that make it possible to automate the execution of any of the algorithms included in the application.
+Run _planarity_ with the "-h" command-line parameter to get more information about the command line options, and use "-h -menu" for more extensive information about command-line mode.

 ### Setting up a Development Environment